Valuing the Deep State Part VI: Schedule F

 In his latest column, Francis Fukuyama argues that the wholesale replacement of public servants with political cronies would take the nation back to the spoils system of the 19th century.

-The full compilation of Francis Fukuyama’s nine-part series Valuing the Deep State, published in 2022 and 2023, will shortly be available on the Persuasion website alongside his other “Frankly Fukuyama” posts.
-In the meantime, it can be accessed here.
+The full compilation of Francis Fukuyama's Valuing the Deep State series can be accessed here.

 In their campaign against the “deep state,” the Republicans want not just to reform the civil service—a bureaucracy that genuinely needs reform—but to gut it from top to bottom.
 If a Republican is elected president in 2024 this will almost certainly happen, even if the candidate is Ron DeSantis or someone else other than Donald Trump.
 Hostility to the permanent civil service has become one of the unifying issues of the new, populist Republican Party.